-Vanderbilt professors, practioners, and other experts in the field will lead sessions.
+Vanderbilt professors, practitioners, and other experts in the field will lead sessions.

-All participants will be required to complete readings and additional assignments before the start of the workshop and on nights and weekends of the workshop.
+All participants will be required to complete readings and additional assignments before the start of the workshop and in between sessions of the workshop.

 Cost: $1,275 per person (includes all course materials).